abondar24/MachineLearnJava/HyperTuning/README.md

 # Hyper Tuning

-Example of hyper parameter tuning of the model.
+Example of hyper parameter tuning of the model using arbiter.

 ## Build And Run
 ```